twolfson/foundry/README.md

   Commands:

-    release <version>      Set version for package metadata and publish to registries completion             Get potential completions for a command.
+    release <version>      Update package metadata and publish to registries commands               List commands used by current package completion             Get potential completions for a command.
 Looks for `COMP_CWORD`, `COMP_LINE`, `COMP_POINT`.

   Options: